 Mark crafted his skills as an auctioneer with Fellowes, Mason and Pilkington in Wellington, Shropshire followed by spells managing antique shops, studying Shropshire Porcelain and working for an international auction company.

 Camilla joined Nock Deighton in 2016 having completed a BSc (Hons) in Real Estate at the Royal Agricultural University in Cirencester.
-A farmer’s daughter from near Stottesdon, Shropshire, Camilla has joined the firm as a Graduate Rural Surveyor and will be working towards her professional accreditation with the RICS.
+A farmer’s daughter from near Stottesdon, Shropshire, Camilla joined the firm as a Graduate Rural Surveyor and has now successfully completed her professional accreditation with the RICS.
 Although gaining experience in all areas of professional work, Camilla has already been busy with land based schemes and planning work.